HISTORY OF THE TESTWAY YFL

 Further teams began to join the league for example Swan Hill, Chilbolton, Wherwell eventually totalling 12 teams by 1990.

 It became evident that for the league to progress it needed to fall in line with FA age rules and by 1995 this began to happen, with the result by the season 2004-2005 the league was running in every age group from under 8’s to under 16’s.

-The leagues area covers points from Bishops Waltham to Fordingbridge, Lyndhurst to Vernham Dean, Basingstoke to Winchester, Wilton Near Salisbury to Micheldever, as well as those from the Andover area.
+The leagues area covers points from Bishops Waltham to Salisbury, Wimborne to Newbury, Basingstoke to Winchester, as well as those from the Andover area.

 The league pioneered mini soccer, through the help of the English Football Association and Howard Wilkinson, the Direct of Football.
 Testway Youth Football League was the first league in Hampshire to adopt mini soccer and further added 9-a-side football to the mini soccer revolution, acting as the trial league in Hampshire.